Waco Will Planning Attorneys

 The probate process for an estate with a valid will typically follows these steps:

 - Filing the Application: The named executor files the original will and an application for probate in the county where the decedent resided.
-If the original cannot be found, a copy with a valid self-proving affidavit can now be more easily admitted.
+If the original cannot be found, a copy with a valid self-proving affidavit can sometimes be admitted.

 - Letters Testamentary: Once the judge signs the order, the court clerk issues "Letters Testamentary."
 This is the official document that gives the executor the legal power to manage bank accounts, sell real estate, and talk to creditors.

-- Notice to Creditors: The executor is required to publish a notice in a local Waco newspaper to inform potential creditors of the probate.
-Most formal notices to beneficiaries and creditors can now be sent via "qualified delivery methods" (like FedEx or UPS) instead of relying solely on traditional certified mail.
+- Notice to Creditors: The executor is generally required to publish a notice in a local Waco newspaper to inform potential creditors of the probate.
+Many formal notices to beneficiaries and creditors can also be sent using approved delivery methods.

-- Distribution and Closing: After all valid debts and taxes are paid, the executor distributes the remaining property according to the instructions in the will and asks the court to formally close the estate.
+- Distribution and Closing: After all valid debts and taxes are addressed, the executor distributes the remaining property according to the instructions in the will and may ask the court to formally close the estate.

 What You Can Expect From Our Wills Attorneys in Waco